JoseLion/ts-routeways/README.md

 In `ts-routeways` a codec is just an object that defines a decoder and an encoder.
 These are generic functions, where `T` is the type of the codec:

-- **Decoder:** A function that receives a raw `string` value and transform it into a `T` value.
+- **Decoder:** A function that receives a raw `string` value and transforms it into a `T` value.
 - **Encoder:** A function that receives a `T` value and transforms it into a raw `string` value.

-Let's assume you want to use an awesome UUID library that has it's own types, and you want to use those UUIDs in your routes.
-Here's how you'd add the your custom codec:
+Let's assume you want to use an awesome UUID library that has its own types, and you want to use those UUIDs in your routes.
+Here's how you'd add your custom codec:

 ```ts
 // In your application entry point, or before building/exporting your `Routeways` instance(s)